-Monies advanced as grants and contributions for which conditions have not been satisfied are carried in the Balance Sheet as Grants Receipts in Advance.
+Monies advanced as grants and contributions for which conditions have not been satisfied are carried in the Balance Sheet as creditors.
 When conditions are satisfied, the grant or contribution is credited to the relevant service line (attributable revenue grants and contributions) or taxation and non-specific grant income and expenditure (non-ringfenced revenue grants and all capital grants) in the Comprehensive Income and Expenditure Statement.

 Where capital grants are credited to the Comprehensive Income and Expenditure Statement, they are reversed out of the General Fund balance in the Movement in Reserves Statement.
 Where the grant has yet to be used to finance capital expenditure, it is posted to the capital grants unapplied reserve.
-Where it has been applied, it is posted to the Capital Adjustment Account.
-Amounts in the capital grants unapplied reserve are transferred to the Capital Adjustment Account once they have been applied to fund capital expenditure.
+Where it has been applied, it is posted to the capital adjustment account.
+Amounts in the capital grants unapplied reserve are transferred to the capital adjustment account once they have been applied to fund capital expenditure.